 Have a fire emergency plan in place and makes sure that everyone in your household knows the drill.
-You should practise your escape plan at least twice a year.
+You should practice your escape plan at least twice a year.

 - Have fire alarms installed – there should be at least one alarm on every level of your home, but the more the better.

 - Inspect all exits and escape routes, and mark two ways out of each room, including from upper floors.